chinamike65/hugo-tuolesi/content/book1/book1en.md

 "Auspicious Hymn of the Eight Saints" should also be memorized.

-In the "Thirty-five Buddhas Repentance", each of us has a lot of karma, so we should repent and repent every day.
+In the "Thirty-five Buddhas of Repentance", each of us has a lot of karma, so we should repent and make amends every day.

-Repentance, the most outstanding method in the dharma door of Xianzong is the "Thirty-five Buddhas Repentance", which must be memorized.
+Repentance, the most outstanding method in the dharma door of Xianzong is the "Thirty-five Buddhas of Repentance", which must be memorized.

-"Golden Brightness Most Victorious King Jing Confession" and "Minimal Confession" have only one chapter, and it is very easy to memorize them.
+"Golden Brightness Most Victorious King Jing Confession" and "Minimal Confession" have only one chapter each, and it is very easy to memorize them.

-"The Seven Branches of Offering", "Mandala Offering Text", "Psalmist's Prayer and Vows", "Gelushan Teaching Prosperity Vows", these have already been discussed, and they all have to be memorized.
+"The Seven Branches of Offering", "Mandala Offering Text", "Psalmist's Prayer and Vows", "Gelugpa Teaching Prosperity Vows", these have already been discussed, and they all have to be memorized.

 In addition to reciting the above, the overtime class will also recite the following.

 First, recite the Heart Sutra 10,000 times.

 Everyone should recite it 10,000 times on their own.

 If you can't recite it 10,000 times each, that's fine.
 You can recite it in a group, and you can finish 10,000 times in no time.